BEC Climate Change Business Forum Advisory Group

 CCBF has since been integrated to become a BEC Advisory Group, formally renamed the BEC Climate Change Business Forum Advisory Group (BEC CCBF AG).
 BEC CCBF AG promotes awareness of, and builds capacity in relation to, climate change mitigation, adaptation and resilience activities amongst BEC members and the business community in Hong Kong.
 It also aims to provide a platform for BEC to engage the relevant regulatory bodies on climate change-related matters and forge collaboration between local and global experts on climate change.
 For more information on the focus areas, related projects and research, please visit this link.

 Below are the delegates for Chair, Vice Chair, Steering Committee and Ordinary Members of the BEC CCBF AG.
-For more information on the governance and structure of this advisory group, please refer to BEC CCBF AG Term Of Reference.
+For more information on the governance and structure of this advisory group, please refer to BEC CCBF AG Term of Reference.

-BEC CCBF AG Steering Committee - Updated on 28 Sep 2023
+BEC CCBF AG Steering Committee

 Chairperson